Conditional independence: Proximity and delays

 Let events A and B be defined as the probability that person A and person B will be home in time for dinner where both people are randomly sampled from the entire world.
 Events A and B can be assumed to be independent i.e. knowledge that A is late has minimal to no change on the probability that B will be late.
 However, if a third event is introduced, person A and person B live in the same neighborhood, the two events are now considered not conditionally independent.
 Traffic conditions and weather-related events that might delay person A, might delay person B as well.
 Given the third event and knowledge that person A was late, the probability that person B will be late does meaningfully change.

 Dice rolling

 Conditional independence depends on the nature of the third event.
 If you roll two dice, one may assume that the two dice behave independently of each other.
-Looking at the results of one dice will not tell you about the result of the second dice.
+Looking at the results of one die will not tell you about the result of the second die.
 (That is, the two dice are independent.)
-If, however, the 1st dice's result is a 3, and someone tells you about a third event - that the sum of the two results is even - then this extra unit of information restricts the options for the 2nd result to an odd number.
+If, however, the 1st die's result is a 3, and someone tells you about a third event - that the sum of the two results is even - then this extra unit of information restricts the options for the 2nd result to an odd number.
 In other words, two events can be independent, but NOT conditionally independent.